BearOffice/LoggingLib/README.md

 # LoggingLib
- A python like logging class library.
+ A python like logging class library(with a ton of comment).
 This lib can publish customized log event and output log file.